dchen077/LIS546-Curated-DH-Data/Project Documentation/Sample Data/Singapore Biographical Database/README.md

-SBDB_Biographical_Information belongs to Singapore Biograhical Database.
+Biographical_Information.xls belongs to Singapore Biograhical Database.
 The original [file](https://github.com/chsshgis/Singapore-Biographical-Database/blob/master/%E4%BA%BA%E7%89%A9%E6%95%B0%E6%8D%AE%201.0.xlsx) is hosted in their Github repository.
-The file in this repository has been normalized using OpenRefine.
+The file in this repository has been normalized and standardized using OpenRefine.

 ***Changes that have been done to this dataset include:***